An Information-Geometric Approach to Artificial Curiosity: Invariant information rewards

 with equality if and only if the statistic $\kappa$ is sufficient, uniquely when $\bar{r}(s)=I_f(s;p_\pi)$. \end{restatable} We refer to intrinsic rewards of the form $I_f(\cdot,p_\pi)$ as $f$-information rewards or simply information rewards.
 Artificial curiosity with $f$-information rewards has the form

-with $f$ concave.
-Crucially, the degrees of freedom in designing intrinsic rewards have been constrained to a concave function $f$.
+Crucially, the degrees of freedom in designing intrinsic rewards have been constrained to a strictly concave function $f$.
 Moreover, this restriction arises uniquely from the motivation of rewarding information.
-Further geometrically motivated restrictions on $f$ will unify foundational exploration approaches with the Amari-Čencov tensor's constant $\alpha\in\mathbb{R}$ serving as the sole degree of freedom.
+Further restrictions on $f$ will unify foundational exploration approaches with the Amari-Čencov tensor's constant $\alpha\in\mathbb{R}$ serving as the sole degree of freedom.